Our-Unique-Game/Ghost-Slayer/README.md

-# School Escape
+# Ghost Slayer

 **Description:**
-In *School Escape*, you are a student trapped in school, navigating through classrooms to find a way home.
-You’ll encounter classmates in each room who have puzzles to solve in subjects like math, English, and programming.
-By solving these, you’ll gather pieces of a key to unlock the principal’s office and, ultimately, the school gate to escape.
+In *Ghost Slayer*, you find yourself in a haunted village where the only way to survive is by lighting up each house.
+Enter the darkened homes, search for hidden light switches, and fend off ghostly attacks with brief stun abilities.
+Activate all lights to cleanse the village of spirits.

 **Platform:**
 PC (Unity)

 **Gameplay Features:**
-- Explore six classrooms, each featuring different subject-based puzzles.
+- Explore each haunted house, searching for light switches hidden in various locations.
-- Interact with classmates for clues and puzzle-solving.
+- Stun ghosts temporarily as they attempt to attack.
-- Use the completed key to unlock the school gate and make your escape.
+- Light up all areas to succeed in driving out the ghosts and restoring safety to the village.
-- Set difficulty level: Easy, Medium, Hard, and Extreme.
+- Manage limited health and resources carefully.

-For a full breakdown of the game’s mechanics and structure, see the [Formal Elements](Formal-elements.md).
+For an in-depth look at gameplay elements and design, check the [Formal Elements](Formal-elements.md).